In 2011, Bozeman Health Deaconess Hospital celebrated a century of commitment,

-Bozeman Deaconess continued to expand services and facilities in 2011-12.
+Bozeman Health continued to expand services and facilities in 2011-12.

-With the successful completion of Bozeman Deaconess Foundation's $9
+With the successful completion of Bozeman Health Foundation's $9 million

-million Cornerstone Campaign, Phase I of the new Emergency Department
+Cornerstone Campaign, Phase I of the new Emergency Department opened,

-opened, providing 19 state-of-the-art examination rooms for patient care.
+providing 19 state-of-the-art examination rooms for patient care.
+Phase

-Phase II, opened in January 2013, included a complete renovation of the
+II, opened in January 2013, included a complete renovation of the existing

 Fresenius Medical Care purchased Bozeman Dialysis Center, expanded treatment